Business Equipment Financing

 Lease agreements, otherwise known as equipment rental agreements, specify the lease term and lease payments.
 You have no down payment.
 However, you’re responsible for a monthly lease payment, which includes any interest charges (known as a factor rate) and other fees.

-Interest rates generally range from 5 to 18%, Factor rates for leases are 10%-35% depending on the piece of equipment, your credit history, and the down payment.
+Interest rates generally range from 5 to 18%, and factor rates for leases are 10%-35% depending on the piece of equipment, your credit history, and the down payment.
+When comparing lenders, consider additional benefits like prepayment discounts that could save your company money in the long run.

 2) Overall Total Cost

-Once you’re done with your lease, you don’t have to take on any maintenance costs.
-And depending on your lease agreement, you might be able to avoid expensive repairs during the lease term.
+Once you're done with your lease, you don't have to take on any maintenance costs.
+And depending on your lease agreement, you might be able to avoid expensive repairs during the lease term, which further contributes to operating cost savings.

-Acquiring equipment through business loans is more expensive because you have to pay the entire cost of the necessary equipment plus interest, and you have to pay to maintain it over the years.
+Acquiring equipment through business loans is more expensive because you have to pay the entire cost of the necessary equipment plus interest, and you also have to pay to maintain it over the years.
+Plus, without the burden of a loan, you maintain greater savings and liquidity for your business to use in other areas.

-When you own it, you have it for a longer period and can even resell it and use the money to purchase new assets.
+When you own it, you have it for a longer period and can even resell it and use the money to purchase new assets, potentially recycling your initial savings into further investments for your company.

 3) Ownership of Equipment

 You won’t own any equipment under a capital lease.
-Whether you have a finance lease for office furniture or the construction business, the equipment is rented property, and you make a monthly payment to continue using it.
+Whether you have a finance lease for office furniture or for the construction business, this form of contract does not typically contribute to equity in the rented property.

 4) Risk of Obsoletion

-Although there might be some tax incentives with getting a loan to obtain equipment, you risk owning obsolete equipment.
-On the other hand, when you lease the equipment, you might be able to return it if it becomes obsolete.
-You can then change your lease agreement and get new equipment.
+Although there might be some tax incentives with getting a loan to obtain equipment, such as potential upgrades or depreciation deductions to offset costs, you risk owning equipment that may become outdated quickly.
+However, when you lease, the risk of obsoletion is mitigated as you might be able to switch out your equipment under the lease terms if it becomes obsolete.
+You can then update your lease agreement and acquire the latest equipment without the burden of selling or disposing of the old equipment.

-Applying for equipment financing from AdvancePoint Capital is a simple, straightforward, and convenient way to get the funding you need.
-Whether you’re looking to repair existing tools and equipment or invest in totally new machines, we’ll make sure your costs are covered.
+Applying for equipment financing from AdvancePoint Capital is a straightforward and convenient way to get the funding you need, without the worry of obsolescence.
+Whether you’re looking to repair existing tools and equipment or invest in brand-new machines that come with advanced features and capabilities, we’ll ensure your costs are covered.
+Additionally, at the end of the term, you'll gain ownership of the equipment and may be eligible for tax savings through depreciation deductions.

-Contact AdvancePoint Capital today or fill out our online form to receive a free quote for your small business and be back on the road to success.
+Contact AdvancePoint Capital today or fill out our online form to receive a free quote for your small business and set back on the path to success with the latest equipment at your disposal.